Table of Contents

 Abdominal and pelvic computed tomography (CT) scans are helpful for staging the disease.
 A chest x-ray is also indicated because testicular cancer can metastasize early to the lungs.
 Abdominal and pelvic CT scans are usually indicated after confirming the testicular cancer diagnosis by histology.

 Histologic examination in testicular cancer

 Any patient with a testicular mass, suspicious ultrasonography, and an elevated alpha-fetoprotein or beta-human chorionic gonadotropin result should undergo a radical inguinal orchiectomy with retroperitoneal lymph node dissection.

-This procedure has many advantages, it provides enough tissue to establish the diagnosis of testicular cancer, controls the local growth of the tumor, and even if the patient has disseminated disease, the testis should be removed sooner or later because chemotherapy does not reach the testicles.
+This procedure has many advantages.
+It provides enough tissue to establish the testicular cancer diagnosis and controls local tumor growth.
+Even if the patient has disseminated disease, the testis should be removed because chemotherapy does not reach the testicles.

-Histologic examination can reveal a pure seminoma, or a nonseminoma.
-The majority of nonseminomas are in fact mixed seminomas with some seminoma component.
+A histologic examination can reveal a pure seminoma or a nonseminoma.
+Most nonseminomas are, in fact, mixed seminomas with some seminoma component.

 Treatment of Testicular Cancer